 I’m an accredited member of the British Association for Counselling and Psychotherapy (BACP), I work to standards specified by the BACP Ethical Framework for Good Practice.
 My membership is registered on the BACP register of counsellors and psychotherapists.

-I work in private practice in London and in Nottingham - click on those locations for availability and fees.
-I also work by Skype, and I offer walk & talk therapy in outdoor spaces.
-Additionally, I offer intensive therapy over weekends in peaceful countryside and coastal locations.
-Working in this way can be helpful to make a start on long-term work if you have a big story that you need to tell when the weekly 50 minute therapy hour doesn't get you far.
+I work in private practice in London and Nottingham - click on those locations for availability and fees.
+I also work from Bedford and by Skype, and offer walk & talk therapy in outdoor spaces.
+Additionally, I offer intensive therapy over weekends in peaceful countryside and coastal locations - and in Bedford , which is just north of London.
+Working intensively can be helpful to make a start on long-term work if you have a big story that you need to tell when the weekly 50 minute therapy hour doesn't get you far.
 This is well-suited to clients who have experienced abuse and/or trauma and, also, reflects the type of ongoing recovery therapy and support that is usual in residential treatment centres for a range of addictions (e.g., drugs/alcohol/food/sex).
 I have worked as a therapist on both prison drug rehabilitation programmes and in high-end residential addiction treatment centres.
-My weekend prices start from £450, which comprises 6 hours therapy, plus we have lunch together.
-Additional costs for food and accommodation are priced according to budget.
+I can offer you a secure container within which to explore what is going on for you and ensure that we gently close and contain anything that is opened up, so that you leave safely.
+My weekend prices start from £450, which comprises 6 hours therapy, plus we walk and have lunch together as appropriate.
+Additional costs for food and accommodation are priced individually according to budget.

-In addition to my counselling training, I have an MSc in psychology and a PhD in psychology and behavioural sciences, in which I located my understanding of people from a social psychology perspective.
-I studied the lack of support for mothers separated from their children in a context of domestic abuse and, for my doctorate, I developed a training programme to improve professionals' responses to mothers living apart from their children, which I offer throughout the year in various locations.
-If you are a practitioner working in this field and would like to know more about training or reflective supervision please read here for for more information.
+During my doctoral research, I studied the lack of support for mothers who are intentionally separated from their children as a form of coercive control.
+I developed a training programme to improve professionals' responses to mothers living apart from their children, which I offer throughout the year in various locations.
+If you are a practitioner working in this field and would like to know more about training or reflective supervision please read here for for more information and do check out my page on practitioner self-care retreats.

 I specialise in the following areas: